Sole plates in timber frame construction

-This Wood Information Sheet was reviewed in September 2017 and minor corrections were made.
+This Wood Information Sheet was reviewed in March 2021 and minor amendments were made.

 Timber frame construction of some description is a method which has been around for millennia; however over time it has become a tremendously refined practice to the point that – as buildings of up to six storeys become widely used in England and Wales – timber frame constructions of today...